TheoLvs/beth/README.md

 - [x] Saving algorithm weights to be reused
 - [x] Visualize probabilities to see best moves and if training worked
 - [ ] Transform game object into 3D tensor (2D dimension + one hot encoding of pieces positions)
+- [ ] Install, test, and integrate CodeCarbon
+- [ ] Train on Google Colab

 ### Algorithms & approaches
 - [ ] AlphaGo approach: value function and policy function evaluation using Reinforcement Learning & MCTS